jjc1805/DBMS_Python/README.md

-# DBMS_Python
+# Database Management System using Ptinker and Psycopg2
-This is the project on a Database Management System run using python with a GUI interface.
+This is the project on a Database Management System using Ptinker and Psycopg2 libraries.